tomd0627/parcel-2-boilerplate/src/assets/scripts/README.md

 Scripts go here.

-Use the master import file `index.js` to import additionali scripts.
+Use the master import file `init.js` to import additionai scripts.